The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/pathfinder.md

 - Ammo
 - Sturdy rope
 - Manacles
-- d3 wanted posters - 0 slots
+- d3 wanted posters - trivial

 ***Talents***: Survival, Dirty Fighting, Rumors
 ## (4) Outlaw
 More than a common thief or burglar, you’re a romantic figure, a dashing rogue with a reputation to uphold... and perhaps a greater ambition than mere silver.

 ***Equipment***
-- Hooded cloak or hat and mask - 0 slots
+- Hooded cloak or hat and mask - trivial
 - Hand crossbow - d6 damage, 2 slots
 - Ammo